laughing-waffles/oneweektickets-app/_pages/terms.md

 ## SECTION 18 – GOVERNING LAW

-These Terms of Service and any separate agreements whereby we provide you Services shall be governed by and construed in accordance with the laws of OneWeek Tickets.
+These Terms of Service and any separate agreements whereby we provide you Services shall be governed by and construed in accordance with the laws of One Week Tickets.
 PO Box 6724, Austin, TX 78762.

 ## SECTION 19 – CHANGES TO TERMS OF SERVICE